-AMC Welcomes New Commander
+AMC welcomes new commander

 |0

-This work, AMC Welcomes New Commander [Image 11 of 11], by A1C Daisy Quevedo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, AMC welcomes new commander, by MSgt Cody Ramirez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.